Hispanics and Latinos make up nearly one-fifth of the U.S. population. Half of the nation’s growth from 2008 to 2018 was tied to Latinos.

 To simplify things (for better or worse) the U.S. Census lists Hispanics and Latinos together.

 Latino Americans’ alcohol and drug trends overall tend to parallel the U.S. population’s.
-Assimilation, sex, age, and education as well as a person’s culture of origin all factor into the likelihood of substance abuse.
+Assimilation, sex, age, and education as well as a person’s culture of origin all factor into the likelihood of substance use disorder.

 In studies of Hispanic-Latino people and alcohol abuse, a lot of data tends to lump people from these populations into one category, when in actuality, there are many diverse subgroups.
 A National Epidemiological Survey on Alcohol and Related Conditions found that non-Hispanic whites tended to have a 1.3% incidence of alcohol use disorder (AUD).
 Other Hispanic and Latino subgroups varied: